 Equipment

-You only need a few things to make these Sourdough Discard Bagels.
 I recommend using a stand mixer (I use a KitchenAid 5 Quart Stand Mixer), but you can also mix these by hand with a large mixing bowl and a wooden spoon.
 Use a kitchen scale to measure the sourdough discard.

 To boil the bagels, you'll need a large pot (such as this Staub Cocotte), a slotted spoon or spatula, and two half-sheet baking pans lined with parchment paper or Silpat mats.
+Use a silicone brush for the egg wash.

 Do I need to use a stand mixer?

-I like to use a stand mixer to start the dough, but you don't have to!
+I like to use a stand mixer to make the dough, but you don't have to!
 You can also easily mix the dough in a large bowl with a wooden spoon, then knead by hand.

-Kneading by hand allows you more control over the dough, and you can really feel it when it is smooth and reaches the texture you're looking for.
+Kneading by hand allows you more control over the dough, and you can really feel when it is smooth and reaches the texture you're looking for.
 Even if I start with the stand mixer, I always do some kneading by hand as well!

 Storage